 Now, say John Smith ran to his local store only to discover the game was sold out, and he needed to order it online.

 For the ecommerce merchant, this is a card not present (CNP) transaction, meaning that the cardholder is not physically present at the time of the order.
 Lacking the opportunity to examine the credit card for the merchant, protection is that much more difficult.
 Without the standard security measures such as checking identification and paying with a chip enabled card, an online transaction is deemed far less secure.
 Given the riskiness of accepting an online transaction, the liability of accepting a fraudulent transaction rests with the merchant themselves, and not the issuing bank.
 If a merchant accepts an order online that is later deemed fraudulent, it is the merchant’s responsibility to refund the customer.
 The cardholder’s issuing bank will collect on behalf of the cardholder.

 Understanding this liability is essential for online merchants, most of whom are unaware of their responsibility to review their orders to weed out fraud that they are on the hook for.

-It’s imperative that an online merchant implement online fraud detection measures to protect themselves from the costs of fraudulent transactions, for many reasons.
+It’s imperative that online merchant fraud detection measures be implemented to protect merchants from the costs of fraudulent transactions, for many reasons.

 Firstly, the total cost to the merchant for accepting one fraudulent transaction is often more than twice the cost of the transaction themselves, since they cannot recover the original fraudulent shipment, and must also refund the scammed customer.

 Card present transactions occur in-store, where the merchant can review the identifying documents of the cardholder for legitimacy and take other security steps, like using a chip-enabled card terminal, to further confirm the validity of the purchase.
 If they follow the process correctly, they are not liable for fraudulent purchases.
 The cardholder’s issuing bank is.